 At its heart, our approach to enrichment is not predicated on a series of ‘after school clubs’ or ‘extra-curricular’ activities that some students can choose to opt for – though we do offer after school clubs and wrap around care for those that need it.
 Rather, our enrichment program is an integral part of the curriculum – given equal importance and weight to our core knowledge curriculum.
 It serves as a vehicle in which children can develop their character attributes in a range of different contexts.

 All children at One Degree are entitled to the following enrichment curriculum, delivered by specialist teachers:

 All our activities will share a common aim: to inspire minds, broaden horizons, develop character and enhance cultural awareness.
-From a young age, pupils will participate in university outreach programmes and undertake inspiring work experience.
-We will also encourage our pupils to take pride in and contribute to their communities, by volunteering at local charities and taking part in local campaigns.
+From a young age, pupils participate in university outreach programs and undertake inspiring work experience.
+We also encourage our pupils to take pride in and contribute to their communities, by volunteering at local charities and taking part in local campaigns.